realmagicgreen/magicgreenastro/src/content/posts/neem-tree.md

 title: Neem Tree
 subtitle: Improves indoor air quality absorbing CO2 at night.
 Perfect for your bedroom.
 category: health
-description: "Azadirachta Indica, is part of the Mahogany family.
-External medicinal uses of Neem is for the treatment of dermatological disorders like psoriasis..."
+description: 'Azadirachta Indica, is part of the Mahogany family.
+External medicinal uses of Neem is for the treatment of dermatological disorders like psoriasis...'
 pubDate: 2018-05-19
 publish: true
 tags: